AMGLithium/XtendM3/README.md

 # Introduction
 XtendM3 is a customization tool and service provided by Infor for modifying and extending M3 Business Engine logic in the Cloud.
+For more information, please refer to the Infor XtendM3 [documentation.](https://infor-cloud.github.io/xtendm3/)

 # Getting Started